Cancer-associated weight loss

 • Withrow Stephen J, and David M. Vail.
 Small Animal Clinical Oncology.
 St Louis: Saunders Elsevier, 2007.

-Useful online resources about pain management in pets
+Useful online resources about nutritional support in cats and dogs with cancer

 © 2007 Pet Cancer Center.
 ALL RIGHTS RESERVED.